matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 527) Cloud Load Balancing - Features?
 Answer: External HTTP(s): Global, External, HTTP or HTTPs.
 Proxy.
 HTTP on 80 or 8080, HTTPS on 443.
-Internal HTTP(S): Regional, Internal, HTTP or HTTPs.
+Internal HTTPS: Regional, Internal, HTTP or HTTPs.
 Proxy.
 HTTP on 80 or 8080, HTTPS on 443.
 SSL Proxy: Global, External, TCP with SSL offload.
 Proxy.
 A big list of ports.
 TCP Proxy: Global, External, TCP without SSL offload.
 Proxy.
 A big list of ports.
 External Network TCP/UDP: Regional, External, TCP or UDP.
 Pass-Through.
 Any ports.